Neuroscience research shows that using AI voices damages your listener engagement.

 Human brains react differently to AI voices

-Putting to one side the ethics of using human voice talent over AI voices, brand new research measuring blood flow within the brain shows that humans respond differently to even the most sophisticated AI voices.
+Putting to one side the ethics of using human voice talent over AI voices, research measuring blood flow within the brain shows that humans respond differently, even with sophisticated AI voices.

 Doctoral researcher Christine Skjegstad and Professor Sascha Frühholz, from the Department of Psychology at the University of Oslo, presented their findings in June at the Federation of European Neuroscience Societies (FENS) Forum 2024.